There are 7 types of AP Physics 1 multiple-choice questions:

 This question focuses on your understanding of rotational kinematics and requires a quick recall of the relationship between displacement, velocity, and acceleration.
 By using this knowledge with the graph in the stem, you will be able to select the best choice.

-This type of question involves taking information provided in the question stem and performing a calculation of some kind to get the right answer.
-You could be asked to draw information from some text, a table, or a graph in order to complete the calculations.
+This type of question involves taking the information provided in the question stem and performing a calculation to get the correct answer.

-Remember that you have an AP Physics 1 equation and formula sheet to refer to on the exam, and you may also use an approved calculator to arrive at the best answer for the question.
-Below is an example of this question type.
+Remember that you will have an AP Physics 1 equation and formula sheet to refer to on the exam, and you may also use an approved calculator to arrive at the best answer for the question.
+Here is an example:

 MCQ 6 Example